What can I recycle in the Gainesville program?

 Can I recycle plastic clamshells, egg cartons, and deli containers?

 NO. Clamshells and other lightweight (non-rigid) plastic containers are NOT recyclable in the Gainesville program.
-These types of non-rigid plastic containers are often used to store and sell bakery foods, deli items, fresh berries, and candy mixes.
+These types of non-rigid plastic containers are often used to store and sell bakery foods, deli items, fresh berries, and mixed candies.

 Are packaging materials recyclable?